basverweij/aoc2021/src/AdventOfCode2021.Day13/README.md

 The transparent paper is pretty big, so for now, focus on just completing the first fold.
 After the first fold in the example above, _`17`_ dots are visible - dots that end up overlapping after the fold is completed count as a single dot.

 _How many dots are visible after completing just the first fold instruction on your transparent paper?_

+## Part Two

+Finish folding the transparent paper according to the instructions.
+The manual says the code is always _eight capital letters_.

+_What code do you use to activate the infrared thermal imaging camera system?_